airhorns/sidekiq-daemon/Readme.md

 # sidekiq-daemon

-`sidekiq-daemon` makes it very easy to keep a job running forever in the background workers you already have in your application.
-You already have to keep your sidekiq job processes running, so let's just re-use that existing infrastructure for other daemon processes you might need.
+`sidekiq-daemon` makes it easy to keep a job running forever in the background.
+If you need to injest from a datastream, or poll for changes somewhere, sometime's it's more convienient to write a daemon that the infrastructure keeps running always, even as things fail.
+If you already have to keep your sidekiq job processes running, you can re-use that existing infrastructure for other daemon processes you might need with `sidekiq-daemon`.

 ### Status